-This KPI is a percentage of people who responded favourably to the question: To what extent to you agree with the statement that Aviva is a good corporate citizen (for example being trustworthy, working with our communities and being environmentally friendly)?
+This KPI is a percentage of people who responded favourably to the question: To what extent do you agree with the statement that Aviva is a good corporate citizen (for example being trustworthy, working with our communities and being environmentally friendly)?
+This KPI is now tracked every two years.